 According to Quartz, Apple uses a completely different payment system, similar to Spotify’s royalty payouts Apple has something called a “Pro-rata” system, which basically means that everything is allocated in proportion.
 How does this work in real life?
 Basically, Apple and Spotify take all of the money generated from advertisements or subscriptions and put it in a big pot, and then divide its total share of streams each artist received.

 Here is an example to make things clear.
 If Apple Music gave $1 million of its revenue share to artists every month and Taylor Swift’s songs were accounted for 1% of all streams, then Taylor would receive $10,000 per month.
-Barrons explains that about 70% of Spotify and Apple Music’s revenues go to music labels and artists.
+About 70% of Spotify and Apple Music’s revenues go to music labels and artists.

 However, Apple’s and Spotify’s earnings will be insufficient alone, (unless you are streamed by millions every month.)
-Therefore I would suggest artists and composers use other revenue streams like Soundcloud, which has an even greater number of users, currently, Forbes estimates it at 175 million.
+Therefore I would suggest artists and composers use other revenue streams like Soundcloud, which has an even greater number of users, are at 165 million premium subs.

 Therefore I would suggest artists, podcasters, and composers use software platforms like Buzzsprout which allows you to upload, host, and promote your content.
 They also offer a $20 Amazon Gift Card if you decide to sign up to their paid plans, which you can receive after the second paid invoice.